seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 named `InitI` for *I* in `0..VM_NUM_VM - 1`.

 The values of `vm0.kernel_cmdline`, `vm0.kernel_image` and `vm0.initrd_image` are all
+strings specifying:
+ - boot arguments to the guest Linux,
-strings specifying the guest linux boot arguments, the name of the guest linux kernel image file, and the name of the guest linux initrd file (root filesystem to use during system initialization).
+ - the name of the guest Linux kernel image file,
+ - and the name of the guest Linux initrd file (the root filesystem to use during system initialization).

 The kernel command-line is defined in the `VM_GUEST_CMDLINE` macro.
-The kernel image and rootfs names will be defined in the applications CMakeLists file.
+The kernel image and rootfs names are defined in the applications `CMakeLists.txt` file.
 These are the names of files in a CPIO archive that gets created by the build system, and linked into the VMM.
-In our simple app configuration the VMM uses the `bzimage` and `rootfs.cpio` names to find the appropriate files in this archive when preparing to boot the guest.
+In the simple configuration for thie tutorial, the VMM uses the `bzimage` and `rootfs.cpio` names to find the appropriate files in this archive.

-To see how we define our `Init` components and the CPIO archive within the build system we can look at the app's `CMakeList.txt`:
+To see how the `Init` component and CPIO archive are definied within the build system, look at the app's `CMakeList.txt`:

 ```cmake